redstone-finance/clara/README.md

 3. `clara-sdk` - JS SDK that allows to easily connect to C.L.A.R.A.
 Market
 4. `clara-virtuals-example` - An example that shows how to use `clara-sdk` with Virtuals [GAME SDK](https://github.com/game-by-virtuals/game-node)
 5. `clara-agent` - An example integration of `clara-sdk` with [ollama](https://github.com/ollama/ollama).
-6. `clara-dashboard` - [Dashboard application](https://clara.redstone.finance) that show data from the CLARA Market (with backends for AO, Story Odyssey and Story Aeneid testnets).
+6. `clara-dashboard` - [Dashboard application](https://clara.redstone.finance) that show data from the CLARA Market (with backends for AO & Story Aeneid testnet).

 ## 🔗 Links and Resources
 ### 🌍 CLARA Market & News